Injury Claims For Washington State Ferry Workers

 We Have Won Millions Of Dollars For Our Clients

-Maritime injury lawyer James M. Beard and his partners at Johnson Beard & Trueb PC have represented hundreds of injured maritime workers.
-Over his 30 year career, utilizing the Jones Act, Beard has recovered millions of dollars in compensation for their clients located throughout the United States.
+Maritime injury lawyer James M. Beard and his team at Trueb & Beard, LLC, have represented hundreds of injured maritime workers.
+Over his 30 year career, utilizing the Jones Act, Mr. Beard has recovered millions of dollars in compensation for his clients located throughout the United States.
 He understands how injuries occur to crewmen working aboard ships, tugs, fishing vessels, and ferries.
-Let him put his years of maritime experience to work for you to obtain the compensation for your injuries you are entitled to under Federal law.
+Let him put his years of maritime experience to work for you to obtain the compensation for your injuries you are entitled to under federal law.

-Johnson Beard & Trueb PC represents injured crewmen on a contingency fee basis.
+Trueb & Beard, LLC, represents injured crewmen on a contingency fee basis.
 You owe no fees unless there is a successful recovery in your case.
-They are always on the side of the injured maritime worker.
-Contact them to discuss your maritime injury case by calling 425-403-1900 or filling out our online contact form.
+We are always on the side of the injured maritime worker.
+Contact us to discuss your maritime injury case by calling 425-403-1900 or filling out our online contact form.